orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 ## The Future of Web3

-Orochi Network's zkDA Layer is a promising step towards a more secure, scalable, and user-friendly Web3.
-By leveraging the power of Zero-Knowledge Proofs, zkDA Layer offers solutions to some of the most pressing challenges facing the decentralized future of the internet.
-As zkDA Layer continues to evolve, it has the potential to be a game-changer for Web3, ushering in a new era of innovation and user adoption.
+Orochi Network's Verifiable Data Infrastructure is a promising step towards a more secure, scalable, and user-friendly Web3.
+By leveraging the power of Zero-Knowledge Proofs, Verifiable Data Infrastructure offers solutions to some of the most pressing challenges facing the decentralized future of the internet.
+As Verifiable Data Infrastructure continues to evolve, it has the potential to be a game-changer for Web3, ushering in a new era of innovation and user adoption.

-In essence, our suite of products, anchored by the innovative zkDA Layer, lays the groundwork for a future web built on secure, scalable, and user-friendly decentralized applications.
+In essence, our suite of products, anchored by the innovative Verifiable Data Infrastructure, lays the groundwork for a future web built on secure, scalable, and user-friendly decentralized applications.
 By addressing the limitations of current dApps, Orochi Network has the potential to unlock the true potential of Web3, paving the way for a more decentralized and empowering online experience for everyone.
 The promise of Orochi Network has been recognized by leading organizations within the blockchain space.
 Orochi Network is a grantee of the **Ethereum Foundation**, **Web3 Foundation**, **Mina Protocol**, and **Aleo**.
 This recognition underscores the potential of our technology to shape the future of Web3.

 ## Orochi ❤️ Open Source